kodi/vue-webpack-docker-nginx/README.md

 ```

-It will do a cleanup, run npm install & build, and finally start nginx server on port 8080.
+It will do a cleanup, run npm install & build, and finally start nginx server inside Docker on port 8080.